Krushna-Nanda/University_exam/THIRD_SEMSTER_EXAM/BT/UNIT1QUESTION.md

 Alright bro, here are **two perfect 6-mark answers** — one for **Characteristics**, one for **Architecture**.
-Clean, bullet-point style, simple English, exactly how examiners like it. 🔥
+Clean, bullet-point style, simple English, exactly how examiners like it. 🔥 Blockchain is a digital record system where data is stored in blocks, linked together in a chain, and protected using cryptography.
+Once data is added, it cannot be changed, which makes the system secure, transparent, and trustworthy.

 ---